tedlayea/tedHangman/readme.txt

 Included but unsolved problems:
 1. Restart button doesn`t restart the game properly
 2. The game is not closed when user want to quit.

+AM: Look into using Markdown for your readme.
+It helps a lot with styling (and it's what we use in our lesson plans!).